ClaudiaInSweden/mayas_cat_shelter/README.md

 When the staff member clicks on the edit button in the cat table, the same form will be opened, but with the cat data pre-populated.

 When the staff member clicks on the delete button in the cat table, a confirmation page will be opened, asking for a confirmation to delete the cat.
-When the user confirms deleting, the cat will be deleted and the user redirected to the cat administration page.
+When the user confirms deleting, the cat's data will be deleted and the user redirected to the cat administration page.

 If the user clicks on Cancel, the user will be redirected back to the cat administration page.

 ![Admin Cats](static/readme-images/screenshots-pages/admin_cats.png)